EddyVerbruggen/nativescript-plugin-firebase/README.md

 #### Pod dependency error
-If you see an error like `Unable to satisfy the following requirements: Firebase (~> 3.3.0) required by Podfile`, then check [issue 98](#98) which perfectly explains how to update your local Pod spec repo.
+If you see an error like `Unable to satisfy the following requirements: Firebase (~> 3.3.0) required by Podfile`, then check [issue 98](#98) which perfectly explains how to update your local Pod spec repo, or first try to `tns platform remove ios && tns platform add ios`.

 ## Known issues on Android